 Virtual restaurants are delivery-only restaurant concepts that use existing kitchen and staff to test new restaurant concepts and build diverse revenue streams into a restaurant’s business model.
 And with 60% of U.S. consumers ordering delivery or takeout once a week, it has become more critical than ever for restaurants to find innovative ways to connect to U.S. consumers who rely on delivery and takeout.
 Virtual restaurants are the perfect avenue to do this.

 In this guide, we’ll cover the nuts and bolts of virtual restaurants.
-You can click on any of the jump links to skip to that section:

 What is a virtual restaurant?